Filed by Bird Global, Inc.

 Important Information About the Proposed Transaction and Where to Find It

-In connection with the proposed business combination, Bird Global, Inc. (Bird Global) filed a registration statement on Form S-4 (File No: 333-256187) (as amended, the Registration Statement) with the U.S. Securities and Exchange Commission (the SEC).
-The Registration Statement includes a prospectus of Bird Global and a proxy statement of Switchback II.
-The Registration Statement has been declared effective by the SEC and the definitive proxy statement/prospectus has been mailed to Switchback II shareholders.
+In connection with the proposed business combination, Bird Global, Inc. (Bird Global) filed a registration statement on Form S-4 (File No. 333-256187) (the Form S-4) with the Securities and Exchange Commission (the SEC).
+The Form S-4 includes a proxy statement of Switchback II Corporation (Switchback II) and a prospectus of Bird Global.
 Additionally, Switchback II and Bird Global filed and will file other relevant materials with the SEC in connection with the business combination.
 Copies may be obtained free of charge at the SECs web site at www.sec.gov.
 Security holders of Switchback II are urged to read the proxy statement/prospectus and the other relevant materials before making any voting decision with respect to the proposed business combination because they contain important information about the business combination and the parties to the business combination.
-The information contained on, or that may be accessed through, the websites referenced in this press release is not incorporated by reference into, and is not a part of, this press release.
+The information contained on, or that may be accessed through, the websites referenced in this communication is not incorporated by reference into, and is not a part of, this communication.

 Participants in the Solicitation